How to Fill out a W-4 Form for a New Job

 The Purpose of a W-4 Form

-The W-4 Form is completed by an employee so the employer can withhold the correct amount of federal income tax from your pay.
+The W-4 form is completed by an employee, so that the employer can withhold the correct amount of federal income tax from your pay.

 The W-4 form indicates to employers how much they need to deduct from your wages for federal income tax.
 This amount can be altered significantly depending on the number of withholding allowances a person decides to claim.

 The more claims that are taken, the less money will be taken out of your paycheck for federal taxes.
 These allowances can be changed at any time on account of additional jobs, marriage, pregnancy or adoption, divorce, etc.

 Allowances will be increased if you claim yourself, a spouse, or children as dependents.
 Paying childcare expenses may also add to your number of allowances as will non-wage income like dividends or interest.

 If you itemize deductions on your taxes, you will want to complete the Deductions Worksheet to see if the level of your deductions indicates that you could decrease the amount that you withhold.
 The Multiple Jobs Worksheet calculates the extra tax for all jobs.

-Before you begin filling out the W-4, it is worth sitting down with your spouse to determine whether or not you will be filing a joint tax return together for the current year.
-If so, review the first part of the W-4 carefully, as this section will determine how many personal allowances you will claim as a couple.
+Before you begin filling out the W-4 form, it is worth sitting down with your spouse to determine whether or not you will be filing a joint tax return together for the current year.
+If so, review the second part (step 2) of the W-4 carefully, as this section will determine how many personal allowances you will claim as a couple.
 It is best practice to determine the number of allowances in advance so that when you each fill out W-4 forms with your employers, you will only list the half the total allowances (your portion of the join return) when asked.